mbercx/softdev-101/docs/documentation.md

     3. Under "Source", select the `gh-pages` branch
     4. Click **Save**

-    After a few minutes, your documentation will be live!
+    After a few minutes, your documentation should be live!

 !!!warning "Be careful with `gh-deploy`"